 The railroad continued to serve as a northern mainline across Wisconsin, until the late 1990s.
 In 2001, the portion from Turtle Lake to Dresser was abandoned and converted to a state trail.

 Presently, the portion from Dresser to Withrow is the Canadian National Dresser Subdivision.
 The remaining portion is railbanked as a trail, and could likely see rail use again in the future.

-One of the most underrated structures along the St. Croix River is the Cedar Bend Drawbridge, which was a beautiful structure.
+One of the most underrated structures along the St. Croix River is the Cedar Bend Drawbridge, which is a beautiful structure.

 Unfortunately, encasement of the stone piers has made it significantly less attractive.